 Nationwide Mutual Insurance Company has a history that goes back to 1926.
 Today, it offers a wide range of insurance products in every state except Alaska, Hawaii, Louisiana, and Massachusetts.
 Nationwide is currently the eighth-largest auto insurance company in the United States, according to the National Association of Insurance Commissioners (NAIC).
 It has an A+ financial strength rating from AM Best and an A+ rating from the Better Business Bureau (BBB) with accreditation.

-Since it’s a large insurance company, you can save some money by bundling your Nationwide motorcycle insurance with other types of coverage, like home or auto insurance.
+Since it’s one of the largest insurance providers, you can save on your premium with a multi-policy discount, which means bundling your Nationwide motorcycle insurance with other types of coverage, like home and auto insurance.

 Nationwide Motorcycle Insurance Coverage